-Black pepper: Ground spice that adds a sharp, pungent heat to the marinade.
+Black pepper: Gives a mild heat and depth to the taste.

-Flank steak: A lean cut of beef that is perfect for marinating and grilling, known for its rich flavor and slightly chewy texture.
+Flank steak: A lean cut of beef that’s perfect for grilling and soaking up marinades.

 Technique Tip for This Recipe